latolukasz/beeorm-doc/docs/guide/entities.md

 ```

 ::: tip
-Local cache is not shared across all servers.
-Entity updated on one server is
-still cached with old value on other servers.
-Data is cached forever until it's evicted
-by LRU algorithm.
-That's why you should use local cache for data that is not changed very often
-(developer is responsible to clear local cache on all machines if needed).
+It is important to note that the local cache is not shared across all servers.
+If an Entity is updated on one server, it will still have the old value cached on other servers.
+The data in the local cache is cached indefinitely, until it is evicted by the LRU (Least Recently Used) algorithm.
+Therefore, it is recommended to use the local cache for data that does not change frequently.
+If necessary, the developer is responsible for clearing the local cache on all machines.
 :::

-### Using both redis and local cache at once
+### Using Both Redis and Local Cache Simultaneously

-What if you want to cache Entity in local cache and redis?
-In BeeORM it's possible:
+It is possible to cache an Entity in both a local cache and Redis using BeeORM.
+To do so, you can use the following syntax:

 ```go{2,7}
 type CategoryEntity struct {